ChromexUnderscore/OriginsTweaks/README.md

 + Merling's Natural Spawn point is located in ocean biomes.

 </details>
 <details><summary>Blazeborn</summary>

-+ Bladeborn can light themselves on fire.
++ The Blazeborn can light themselves on fire.
   + Can light Campfires, Fuel Furnei and Brewing stands while lit on fire.
+  + In addition to the 25% damage increase, set targets on fire for 8 seconds.
 + Blazeborn move slightly faster through lava, have improved vision and can swim if submerged.
 + Blazeborns can shoot a burst of 3 Fireballs.